Harriet Tubman: Visions of Freedom is a documentary film which premiered on US television (PBS) in 2022.

 Harriet Tubman was born in 1822 in Maryland, a southern state where slavery was legal.
 Since her father and mother were slaves, she was also a slave.

-In 1849, when she was 27 years old, she managed to escape to the north.
+In 1849, at the age of 27, she managed to escape to the north.
 Once she was in the north, she contacted members of the African American community who lived there.

 She also contacted William Still, a leading member of the Underground Railroad, a secret network which helped slaves escape from the south to the north.